liferay/liferay-docs/discover/portal/articles/03-collaboration/03-social-networking/01-leveraging-social-apps-activities-tracking-and-user-connections.markdown

 $$$

 Once you've created the template, click the *Go to Other Site* button.
-Now you want to change the name of the page from the default to *My Profile* and add some portlets to the page.
+Click the link for the Social Layout site.
+Now you want to change the name of the page from the default to *My Profile* and add some applications to the page.
+Under Navigation &rarr; Pages, edit the default page (labeled *Home*) and change its name to *My Profile*.
+Click *Save*.
 Back in the Control Panel, select *User Groups* from the *Users* section.
 Once there, click *Add* and name the group *Social Users*.
-When creating a user group, you have the option to set a user group site; use this option and select the Social Layout template for your Public Pages.
+When creating a user group, you have the option to set a user group site; use this option and select the Social Layout template for My Profile.

-Now go to *Portal Settings* and select *Users* from the submenu.
-From the Users page, go to the *Default User Associations* tab and enter *Social Users* in the User Groups section.
+Now go to *Configuration* &rarr; *Instance Settings* and select the *Users* section.
+Go to the *Default User Associations* tab and enter *Social Users* in the User Groups section.
 Now all users on the portal get a Social Profile page.
-Now the question is, how do we encourage users to visit each others fancy new profile pages?
+Now the question is, how do we encourage users to visit each others' fancy new profile pages?

 ### Connecting Users Through Collaboration [](id=connecting-users-through-collaboration)